nehapatlolla/nestjs-task-management/nestjs.md

 Middleware refers to functions or classes that have access to the request-response cycle in an application.

-v Middleware functions are used to process requests before they reach the route handlers or to modify the response before it is sent back to the client.
+Middleware functions are used to process requests before they reach the route handlers or to modify the response before it is sent back to the client.

+# Unit testing

+Nest js uses the jest framework for the testing purpose.

+Jest is a dev dependency in the test script which is in the package.json file

+Create a spec.ts file

+yarn test --watch

+In watch mode, the test runner will stay active and automatically re-run tests when it detects changes in the codebase.